rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

          </tr>
          <tr>
             <td> ROS Catkin Workspace </td>
             <td> Enter the absolute path of your catkin workspace.
 If you are using a custom rapyuta.io image on the device, your catkin workspace will be <i>/home/rapyuta/catkin_ws</i> where <i>catkin_ws</i> is the name of the catkin workspace.
-Otherwise, you will have a different absolute path for your catkin workspace. {{%notice note%}}The <b>ROS Catkin Workspace</b> value can be empty, and you can provide this value on the device's <b>Details</b> page.
+Otherwise, you will have a different absolute path for your catkin workspace. {{%notice note%}}The <b>ROS Catkin Workspace</b> value can be empty, and you can provide this value on the device's details page.
       {{%/notice%}}</td>
          </tr>
       </tbody>
    </table>

 3. Click **Add device**.
    {{%notice note%}}
-   On clicking <b>Add device</b>, a script is copied to your clipboard and it expires in **10** minutes.
-Run the script on the device to onboard the device.
+   On clicking <b>Add device</b>, a script is copied to your clipboard.
+This script is valid for 10minutes.
+You can run this script to set up the device.
+For more information, see [Setting Up your Device](/3_how-tos/32_device-management/321_onboarding-a-device/#setting-up-your-device)
    {{%/notice%}}
 {{% /tab %}}